Skip to main content

 A typical Christmas Day in Perth

 Like many other countries, Christmas Day in Perth usually involves gatherings of family and friends where they exchange gifts and indulge in a Christmas feast!
-But with the weather being so warm, many people will spend some time at the beach on Christmas Day, with some hosting their gatherings there.
-Many Perth beaches have barbeques available to use for free or a small fee, making them the perfect summer spot to celebrate.
+But with the weather being so warm, many people will spend time at the beach on Christmas Day.
+Lots of Perth beaches have barbeques available to use for free or a small fee, making them the perfect summer spot to celebrate.

 For Christians, attending a church service remains an integral part of Christmas Day, with churches and cathedrals across Perth offering special services to honour the occasion.